circa10a/mcbroken-dashboard/README.md

 ## Mcbroken Dashboard Overview

-Visit the mcbroken dashboard is a grafana dashboard which is powered by [mcbroken.com](https://mcbroken.com).
+The mcbroken dashboard is a grafana dashboard which is powered by [mcbroken.com](https://mcbroken.com).
 It's purpose is to provide availability information of all the broken Mcdonald's ice cream machines in the United States.

 Stats include: